Ravishece/Phonegap--Generic-Boilerplate/README.md

 ```

 **iOS Extension**
 In iOS you need to add those property extensions to the Info.plist.
 However, unlike the Android version, those properties only need to be added to the body.
-See the documentation for examples.
+See the phongap documentation for examples.